lordbinary11/ecareerguide-backend/QUICK_START.md

 1. Go to your database in Render
 2. Click "Connect" → "External Database"
-3. Use MySQL client to import `database_schema.sql`
+3. Use PostgreSQL client (pgAdmin, DBeaver, or psql) to import `database_schema.sql`

 ### 7. Test Your API